- Full Time Position

 - Comply with all SCMSAC Policies and Procedures

-- Other duties as reasonably directed by the CEO, Executive Officer or Supervisor
+- Other duties as reasonably directed by the CEO or delegate

 REQUIREMENTS FOR ALL VACANCIES